SayakKDutta/DEMAND_FORECAST_ELECTRICITY_USA_MSEPROJECT/README.md

-Time Series Analysis and Hypothesis Testing for Unit Generation in USA
+# Unit Generation Time Series Analysis and Hypothesis Testing

-Overview
+## Project Summary
-This repository contains code and analysis for conducting time series analysis and hypothesis testing on unit generation data for the USA from January 1, 1990, to June 1, 2023.
-The analysis includes hypothesis testing using the t-test to compare two groups and prediction using ARIMA and SARIMA models.
+This project focuses on analyzing unit generation data for the USA from January 1, 1990, to June 1, 2023.
+The analysis includes time series modeling using ARIMA and SARIMA models for prediction, as well as hypothesis testing using the t-test to compare two groups.

+## Dataset Overview
+- The dataset contains information on unit generation over time, spanning from January 1, 1990, to June 1, 2023.
+- Data analysis involves time series decomposition, visualization, modeling using ARIMA and SARIMA, and hypothesis testing.

+## Data Analysis
+- Time series decomposition:
+  - Decomposition of the time series into trend, seasonal, and residual components using additive and multiplicative models.
+  - Visualization of the decomposed components to understand the underlying patterns.

+- Auto ARIMA modeling:
+  - Automatic selection of ARIMA orders using the pmdarima library.
+  - Model fitting and prediction for a specified date range.
+  - Visualization of predicted values against actual data for model evaluation.

+- SARIMAX modeling:
+  - Manual selection of SARIMA orders based on analysis.
+  - Model fitting and prediction for a specified date range.
+  - Comparison of predicted values with actual data for evaluation.

-Hypothesis Testing
+## Hypothesis Testing
-Null Hypothesis (H0)
-There is no significant difference in the mean 'Unit Generated' between two groups.
+- Null Hypothesis (H0): There is no significant difference in the mean 'Unit Generated' between two groups.

-Alternative Hypothesis (H1)
-There is a significant difference in the mean 'Unit Generated' between the groups.
+- Alternative Hypothesis (H1): There is a significant difference in the mean 'Unit Generated' between the groups.

-Time Series Prediction
+- Conducting a t-test to compare the means of the two groups and infer whether there is a statistically significant difference.

+## Conclusion
-The prediction of unit generation is done using ARIMA and SARIMA models.
-These models forecast future unit generation based on historical data.
+- Time series analysis using ARIMA and SARIMA models provides insights into unit generation patterns and enables forecasting.

-File Structure
-Final_Total_Dataframe_Stats: Contains the dataset for unit generation.
+- Hypothesis testing helps in understanding differences in unit generation between different groups or periods.
+- Further analysis and refinement of models may be necessary to improve prediction accuracy and test hypotheses more effectively.

+## Repository Information
+- This repository contains code and analysis scripts for conducting time series analysis and hypothesis testing on unit generation data.
+- Contributions and feedback are welcome through pull requests and issue submissions.

 Acknowledgments
 The dataset used in this analysis is sourced from [https://www.eia.gov/electricity/data/state/] and is publicly available.
 Contact

+## Contributing
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature`).
+3. Commit your changes (`git commit -am 'Add new feature'`).
+4. Push to the branch (`git push origin feature/your-feature`).
+5. Create a new Pull Request.

+## Contact
-For any questions or feedback, please contact [sayak.kr.dutta1@gmail.com].
+For any questions or feedback, please contact [sayak.kr.dutta1@gmail.com](mailto:sayak.kr.dutta1@gmail.com).